 Congress set up PBGC to insure the defined-benefit pensions of working Americans.
 Defined-benefit pension plans are traditional pensions that pay a certain amount each month after you retire.
-If you have a pension from a private-sector job, you are probably one of the 44 million Americans covered by PBGC insurance protection.
-PBGC insures nearly 26,000 pension plans.
+If you have a pension from a private sector job, you are probably one of over 33 million Americans covered by PBGC insurance protection.
+PBGC insures more than 25,000 pension plans.

 PBGC insures two types of defined-benefit pension plans in two separate insurance programs.
-Search Insured Pension plans.
+Search Plans Paying PBGC Premiums.

 While we insure most private-sector pension plans, Congress has also defined exceptions that PBGC does not insure.
 For example, PBGC does not insure:

 - pensions associated with religious institutions (including hospitals and schools with religious affiliation),

 - pensions for small professional practices (a doctor, lawyer, or other professional with fewer than 25 employees),

 - 401(k) plans,